mwherman2000/TrustedDigitalWeb/specifications/did-methods/did-bluetoquenfe-1-0-0.md

 ### Intended Audience

-The primary audience for this DID Method specification is Implementors of apps, agents, and services on the Trusted Digital Web; including but not limited to: software architects, data modelers, application developers, services developers, testers, operators, and user experience (UX) specialists.
+The primary audience for this DID Method Namespace Specification is Implementors of apps, agents, and services on the Trusted Digital Web; including but not limited to: software architects, data modelers, application developers, services developers, testers, operators, and user experience (UX) specialists.
 In addition, other people involved in a broad range of standards efforts related to decentralized identity,